Signs Of Librium (Chlordiazepoxide) Abuse

 When quitting Librium, it is not safe to stop taking the drug “cold turkey”, especially for those with a long history of drug abuse.
 Abruptly quitting could cause serious withdrawal symptoms, making it difficult to stay the course.
 Instead, a gradual tapering of the drug is recommended.
 A medical detox program is the best way to manage this process.

 After detox, an outpatient or inpatient treatment program can be very effective in guiding the individual toward a sustained recovery.
 These programs can help Librim users break their psychological addiction to the drug through the use of various therapies, such as cognitive behavioral therapy and group therapy.

 If you or your loved one are struggling with Librium addiction, take action now.
-Please contact us for help finding treatment.
+Please contact a dedicated treatment specialist for help finding treatment.